tom-seddon/b2/doc/Debug-version.md

 run one instruction for the given CPU and then stop, and `Step Over` will run until the given CPU reaches the next instruction visible.

+Tick `Show Symbols` to try to show symbols for instruction addresses and operands - see the Symbols section below.

 As with `Run`/`Stop`, note that the the entire system runs (or not) as a unit.
 When stepping one CPU, the other CPU will continue to run.
 It isn't possible to step just one CPU at a time.